nick92/tranqil/README.md

 ## Tranqil

-Relax to the soothing sounds of nature
+Relax with Tranqil, 4 different soothing sounds to ease your mood or help you consontrate on your work

 ![Tranqil](http://i.imgur.com/IdbUHjw.png)

-Click on the images to play the sound, scroll on them to adjust the volume
+Simple to use, click on the images to play the sound, scroll on them to adjust the volume

 ### Install

+You can install our soothing app from our PPA with the following

+sudo add-apt-repository ppa:enso-os/tranquil
+sudo apt update
+sudo apt install com.github.nick92.tranquil

+### From Code

+Or if you are a developer and want to build and install locally you can do with the following

 #### Dependencies

  	valac